vmacalusodc/scripts-and-things/README.md

+> [!CAUTION]
+>  As with everything you find online - read over the source, use with caution.
+>  These worked for me but I cant guarantee anything.

 # scripts-and-things
 Various scripts and things I made or use for work.
-As with everything you find online - read over the source, use with caution.

-**It worked for me but I cant guarantee anything.**

 ## powershell/support_tools
 All scripts can be run directly from the Scripts directory, but I created a .cmd file wrapper for each of them at the root level of support_tools so that you can just double click on them from the File Manager.
 Any file that contains admin will need administrator escalation.